sergiyblazhievsky/jrsh/README.md

 ```java
 mvn clean install
 ```
-After that you can simply find and run executable scripts from your target folder.
+And you'll find executable scripts in the `target` folder of your project.